 Available Funding

-Creek Road/Smith Street, Poughkeepsie, New York
+Creek Rd/Smith St, Poughkeepsie, New York

 For Moving Dutchess Forward, we estimated future available funding for three project categories: highway (which includes road, bridge, walking and bicycling projects), transit (which includes bus and rail), and planning.